The Big Bang Theory: Stuart Fails to Save the Universe

+On April 12, 2023, it was announced that a spin-off of the original series was in development.
+On October 10, 2024, it was announced that the third spin-off would feature Stuart Bloom, Denise, and Bert Kibbler, with Kevin Sussman, Lauren Lapkus, and Brian Posehn reprising their roles.
+In the premise of the series, Stuart is "tasked with restoring reality after he breaks a device built by Sheldon and Leonard, accidentally bringing about a multiverse Armageddon."
+The series premiered on HBO Max on July 23, 2026.
+In August 2026, the series was renewed for a second season.

 Offshoots

 Plagiarized series

 Through the use of his vanity cards at the end of episodes, Lorre alleged that the program had been plagiarized by a show produced and aired in Belarus in 2010.
 Officially titled Теоретики (The Theorists), the show features "clones" of the main characters, a similar opening sequence, and what appears to be a very close Russian translation of the scripts.
 Lorre expressed annoyance and described his inquiry with the Warner Bros. legal department about options.
 The television production company and station's close relationship with the Belarus government was cited as the reason that any attempt to claim copyright infringement would be in vain because the company copying the episodes is operated by the government.